 Life expectancy has increased for South Africans over the last decade.
 The number of years we live with ill health has also increased.
 This could be bad news for your finances because it means you’ll need more money for a longer retirement and you could incur more health care expenses in those years.
 Let’s look at what that means for you and your financial planning

+How long will we live?
 A female born in South Africa in 2016 can expect to live to 65, and a male to 59, according to the Global Burden of Disease 2016 study.

 These numbers are averages, and many people live much longer than the average.
 If you reach age 65 how many more years could you live?
 The study found that women who reached age 65 in 2016 can expect to live another 18 years, men another 14 years (yes, women are living longer than men.)

-Many of us are living longer, but there’s another important statistic in the study.
+Not all the extra years are lived in good health Many of us are living longer, but there’s another important statistic in the study.
 The number of years you are healthy is less than the number of years you can expect to live.
 So, a 65-year-old South African woman might live an average of another 18 years, but only 13 of those years will be healthy.
 The statistic is similar for men.

+What does that mean for financial planning?
 The effect of living longer, and in poor health for much of that time, can be devastating on your finances, which means that careful financial planning is essential.

 You could well end up in retirement for as many years as you worked.